axibase/atsd/integration/tableau/sum_by_year_for_two_metrics.md

 > Don't forget to specify at least time/datetime and entity in INNER/FULL OUTER join

-- Drop _Datetime_ to the column field
+- Drag-and-drop _Datetime_ to the column field
-- Drop both _Value_ to the rows field
+- Drag-and-drop both _Value_ to the rows field
 - Change _Automatic_ to _Bar_ in drop-down at Marks Card

 ![](images/sum_by_year_for_rwo_metrics.png)